 Columbus Smith, a Vermont lawyer, found in 1844 he could make a fortune by researching old deeds to locate the rightful heirs of English estates.
 For the next two decades he pursued other peoples’ inheritances, taking a cut for himself.
 He married, built an eye-popping mansion in Salisbury and collected antiquities.
 Part I of this story is here.

 Columbus Smith seemed to set his life on a safe and sedate course, returning to live in Salisbury, Vt., after years spent in New York and Europe.
 If there is a lesson to his story, perhaps it is to never slow down because you don’t know what may be chasing you.
-In Smith’s case, he was being chased by a series of calamities.
+In Smith’s case, he was chased by a series of calamities.

 His first serious setback occurred in 1881.
 Columbus and Harriet’s son William, then 14, died of meningitis.
 The couple constructed an ornate mausoleum on their property, with glass shelves to hold its residents encased in glass-topped coffins.
 William was the first to occupy a space in the building.

 After William died, Smith remained active in business and charitable affairs.
 He continued investing and building.
-He and Harriet spent one winter in Los Angeles, and he travelled to the 1893 Chicago World’s Fair, the Columbian Exposition.
+He and Harriet spent one winter in Los Angeles, and he traveled to the 1893 Chicago World’s Fair, the Columbian Exposition.

 But daughter Mary was a growing concern.
 There are hints that during this time Mary, affectionately known as Pinky, was not well.
 She travelled to the American desert in the Southwest for health reasons.
 In 1896, however, it was announced that she would be married to Dr. Alexander McDowell of Bowling Green, Va.

-McDowell was the son of General Irvin McDowell, who led the union troops in their ill-fated battle of Bull Run in the Civil War.
+McDowell was the son of Gen. Irvin McDowell, who led the union troops in their ill-fated battle of Bull Run in the Civil War.
 Alexander had first followed in his father’s footsteps, enrolling at the West Point military academy.
 He completed his education at the Medical School of Columbian College, now George Washington University, and entered the Marine Corps.

 The wedding would, of course, be a grand celebration.
 First scheduled for St. Stephen’s Church in Middlebury, the ceremony was performed at Shard Villa, and it was the talk of the county.

 A little more than a year later, Mary died of tuberculosis.
-Seeing his last child join her brother in the family mausoleum apparently pushed the elderly Smith into depression.
+Seeing his last child join her brother in the family mausoleum apparently pushed the elderly Columbus Smith into depression.

 Decline and Delusions